sy-li/NFCDSWorkshop2_MappingR/Sections/Part5.md

 - [Leaflet for R](https://rstudio.github.io/leaflet/) - a tutorial for `leaflet` package.

+- Helpful notes on **colour schemes and templates**:

+  [R colors cheat-sheet](http://www.stat.columbia.edu/~tzheng/files/Rcolor.pdf) - hundreds of color names can be used in R;

+  [R color palettes cheat-sheet](https://www.nceas.ucsb.edu/sites/default/files/2020-04/colorPaletteCheatsheet.pdf) - guidance on color representation with hex code and many other palettes;

+  [Color schemes for all people](https://personal.sron.nl/~pault/) - colors should be carefully chosen to be distinct for all people, including colour-blind readers.

 - [ND Udemy](https://nd.udemy.com/) - a website offering thousands of professional development and training videos, freely accessible by all Notre Dame students.

 - [Stack Exchange](https://gis.stackexchange.com/) - excellent source for GIS-related troubleshooting.